Ethanlloyd21/Username-Password-Authentication-React/README.md

 # General Info
 ### Purpose
-- Building a Custom Authentication Experience for Your Application
+- To build a Custom Authentication Experience for Your Application
 - Authentication is a crucial part in developing any application.
 Whether you are developing an internal IT app for your employees, building a portal for your partners, or exposing a set of APIs for developers building apps around your resources, Okta provides the right authentication support for your projects.

 ![](public/img/shoepic.PNG)